57°F

 The Attorney General’s Bureau of Consumer Protection has made another attempt to overturn NV Energy’s newly approved demand charge, filing a petition for judicial review in court.

-In the six-page document, the BCP doubled down on its claim the demand charge is in violation of a Nevada law which prohibits mandatory time-of-use rates for all customers.
+In the six-page document, the BCP doubled down on its claim the demand charge is in violation of a Nevada law that prohibits mandatory time-of-use rates for all customers.

 The BCP is calling on the court to vacate the final order made by the commission in November and enter judgment “in favor of the BCP and against the (PUCN).”

-According to the BCP, the final order made in November are: in violation of constitutional or statutory provisions; in excess of statutory authority of the commission; affected by other error of law; clearly erroneous in view of the reliable; made upon unlawful procedure; probative and substantial evidence on the whole record; or arbitrary and capricious or characterized by abuse of discretion.
+According to the BCP, the final orders made in November are in violation of constitutional or statutory provisions; in excess of statutory authority of the commission; affected by other error of law; clearly erroneous in view of the reliable; made upon unlawful procedure; probative and substantial evidence on the whole record; or arbitrary and capricious or characterized by abuse of discretion.

 The demand charge, which was approved by the PUCN in September, would add a new billing element for small commercial and residential ratepayers starting in April.